marckean/marcseparation/_docs/33-alex_mental_health.md

 ## Chloe dropped face first onto a tiled floor

 When our daughter was a little baby and still in nappies.
 Alex was changing her nappy in the laundry, Alex put Chloe on the bench face up.
-Alex turns her back for a second, then Chloe roles off the bench and goes splat onto the tiled floor face down.
+Alex turns her back for a second, then Chloe rolls off the bench and goes splat onto the tiled floor face down.
 Chloe would have fallen about 1+ meters.

-## Parking ticked left in machine
+## Parking ticket left in machine

 August 2, 2019 - At Nelson Bay, Alex bought parking ticket from a street parking vending machine across the road from where the car was parked, she then came back to the car and said "**Let's go kids, all done**" but she left the ticket in the machine and didn't put it in the car.